simeoncarstens/rexfw/README.md

 ## Setting up rexfw

-Given only two dependencies (numpy and mpi4py), installing rexfw is as easy as cloning this repository and then running the setup script:
+Given only three dependencies (a MPI implementation, numpy and mpi4py), installing rexfw is as easy as cloning this repository and then running the setup script:

     $ python setup.py install